-I have provided psychological assessment and treatment to diverse clients in the US, UK, and Germany in both inpatient and outpatient settings.
+I have provided psychological assessment and treatment to diverse clients in the US, UK, Germany, and France in both inpatient and outpatient settings.
 My work is enriched through further training in Life Coaching, Mindfulness Based Stress Reduction (MBSR), Mindfulness Based Cognitive Therapy (MBCT), Compassion Focused Therapy (CFT), and offering clinical supervision.

 Coping with Depression

 Coping with the Changes and Uncertainties of our current Pandemic

 Stress Management and Burnout Prevention